technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 6. If you receive a prompt stating that you already have a Microsoft account associated with the entered email address, select **Sign in**.

-7. Enter your admin tenant id and password when prompted.
+Enter your id and password when prompted.

-8. After signing in, you may be prompted with an option to stay signed in.
+7. After signing in, you may be prompted with an option to stay signed in.
 Select **Yes** to stay signed in for quicker access in the future.

-9. Once you're signed in, look at the top-right corner of the screen.
+8. Once you're signed in, look at the top-right corner of the screen.
-    Choose customer service environment.
-This is important for the next steps, as you’ll need to select this environment when working in Power Apps.
+    Choose environment in which we installed the omnichannel extension (as per lab we select CustomerService            Trial)..
+This is important for the next teps, as you’ll need to select this environment when working in ower        Apps.

 ### Task 2: Sign up for Copilot Studio